preetipannu7/Newsletter_2024/Content/MCA/mca.md

 -	Prof. Jasbir Singh Saini is Fellow of Institution of Engineers (I), Kolkata- F-1215525.
 -	Prof. Jasbir Singh Saini is Life Member of Computer Society of India, Navi Mumbai.
 -	Prof. Jasbir Singh Saini is Charted Engineer of Institution of Engineers (I), Kolkata- F-1215525.
+-	As Admissions Coordinator, JS Saini demonstrated exceptional performance by successfully achieving 100% enrollment targets for both undergraduate and postgraduate programs within the department.

 ## Publications